andygoh5/Analysis-of-CVD-subtypes-using-Random-Projections-Clustering/Dimension_Reduction/README.md

-### Dimension Reduction using fastRP, visualization using UMAP and t-SNE
+### Dimension Reduction using fastRP, visualization using UMAP and t-SNE, K-means Clustering

 #### [UMAP.ipynb]
 Embedding Visualization from umap